falkr/ttm4175/pages/unit-net1/preparation.md

 ## More about IP Addresses

-Focusing on IP addresses, and to prepare for the lecture's quiz, you need to **read from section 1.1 to 1.2.1 of the book (from page 30 to page 39)**.
+Focusing on IP addresses, and to prepare for the lecture's quiz, you need to **read from section 1.1 to 1.2.1 of the book (from page 32 to page 41)**.
 If you already read the first chapter you can check the additional materials below.

-:aside: This will also be included in the RAT, don't ignore it!
+:tip: This will also be included in the RAT, don't ignore it!

-# Optional Material
+# Optional Material: Routing, Subnets, and More

-The materials below won't be tested but will be very important in a near future.
+The material below won't be tested but will be very important in the near future.

 ## Routing